Beyond Rocks and Revetments: Innovative Structures for Coastal Resilience

 Duration: 1 hour

-Type of Course: Webinar - Live
+Type of Course: Webinar - On-demand

 Large rocks and seawalls are typically used in coastal applications to protect shorelines and prevent erosion.
 These solutions appear to be strong on the surface given their size and weight, but they can promote erosion in certain scenarios and disrupt the marine environment.
 The presentation is intended to provide information about living shorelines and the benefits they offer over traditional gray infrastructure solutions.